-OTYP (?) {i} The OTYP command sets or queries the type of octave analysis.
+OTYP (?) (i) The OTYP command sets or queries the type of octave analysis.
 The parameter i=0 selects 15 bands and i=1 selects 30 bands.

+parameter 1-0 selects 10 bands and 1-1 selects 00 bands.

 OSTR (?) {i} The OSTR command sets or queries the starting band for octave analysis.
-The starting band may be programmed from $-2 \Box i \Box 30$ subject to the limit that the starting band plus the number of bands (15 or 30) is less than 50.
+The starting band may be programmed from $-2 \le i \le 30$ subject to the limit that the starting band plus the number of bands (15 or 30) is less than 50.
 If the parameter i exceeds these limits, then the value will be set to the maximum or minimum allowed value.

-WTNG (?) {i} The WTNG command sets or queries the weighting function for octave analysis.
-The parameter i=0 selects no weighting and i=1 selects A-weighting.
+WTNG (?) {i}

+The WTNG command sets or queries the weighting function for octave analysis.
+The parameter i=0 selects no weighting and i=1 selects Aweighting.